List of Emmerdale characters introduced in 2008: Lee Naylor

 Lee Naylor played by Lewis Linford is the grandson of Mick Naylor.
 He appeared from 2008 to 2009.

-Lee first appears on 4 November 2008, when he accompanies his grandfather to Butler's Farm - run by Jo Sugden - to sort out a problem over cattle.
+Lee first appears on 4 November 2008, when he accompanies his grandfather to Butler's Farm – run by Jo Sugden – to sort out a problem over cattle.
 Over the following weeks, Mick and Lee help Jo out with the farm, which she is struggling to run after separating from her abusive husband Andy.
 Lee is a qualified gamekeeper.
 He and Jo get on well from the start, and when in mid-December 2008, he has to remove his shirt after fixing some plumbing, Mick warns him not to flirt with Jo too much.
 In late December, Lee catches Andy sabotaging the washing machine so Jo will ask him over to do the repair.
 They get into a fight, and Andy is thrown out.
 Jo decides she needs to leave the village, and Lee agrees to help her.
 She leaves on 22 December.

 In February 2009, Lee is made Home Farm's gamekeeper by Natasha Wylde.
 He soon takes an interest in Katie Sugden, but Nathan Wylde is also interested in Katie and he tries to stop him seeing her.
 In April, Lee is rushed to hospital after Natasha and Mark find him on the estate having got his foot caught in a poacher's trap.
 Mick later admits he was the poacher, and Lee is soon sacked by Nathan when Lee punches him after he taunts him about his grandfather.
 Soon after Nathan rehires him after Katie persuades him to do so.
 In May, he becomes homeless after Mick's gets into debt with the rent.
 After sleeping on the grounds for a few nights, he moves to Katie's house.

 Tension continues to simmer between Nathan and Lee.
 In mid-June Lee has a further argument with Nathan over Katie, and is sacked.
 This time, however, Lee does not want his job back.
 When Katie learns that Lee told Nathan about some of her private conversations, she orders him to move out.
 Lee, already planning to apply for a gamekeeper job elsewhere, packs his bags that day and leaves the village.

-Gary McFarlane

-Gary McFarlane is a night club owner.
-He appeared in 2008.

-Gary owns the night club where Jasmine Thomas briefly works, unbeknown to him as an undercover journalist.
-He is a member of the criminal McFarlane family.